Skip to the main content

 History

-Establishing Florida's first public two-year college in the depths of the Great Depression may have seemed like folly in 1933.
-Large government expenditures were out of the question.
-Still, civic organizations and local citizens lobbied the County Board of Public Instruction to open a two-year public college for the area's high school graduates who were unable to find employment and couldn't afford to leave home to attend a university.
+The College has transformed dramatically since its founding as Florida's first public two-year institution in the depths of the Great Depression in 1933.
+At the time, large government expenditures were out of the question.
+But civic organizations and local citizens successfully lobbied the County Board of Public Instruction to open a two-year public college for the area's high school graduates who were unable to find employment and could not afford to leave home to attend a university.

 County School Superintendent Joe Youngblood and Howell Watkins, principal of Palm Beach High School, consulted with the University of Florida and the Florida State Women's College (Florida State University) and based Palm Beach Junior College’s curriculum on that of the two universities.
 Because of the Depression-era budget, teachers at Palm Beach High School volunteered to teach at the College for free.